adraffy/ens-normalize.js/README.md

 //     error: Error('underscore only allowed at start')
 //   }
 // ]

-// note: offset is index of codepoint not substring
-// (corresponding length can be inferred from input)
 ```

 Generate a sorted array of supported emoji codepoints: